Introduction to Psychoanalytic Theories and Concepts

 The Mind at Work

-***Please note we are not offering this training in 2019***
+***Please note we are not currently offering this training***

 A short course for anyone interested in the unconscious processes of everyday life